2022 Aussie Racing Car Series

 The 2022 Battery World Aussie Racing Car Super Series was an Australian motor racing series for Aussie Racing Cars, which are silhouette racing cars which use Yamaha FJ1300 engines and Kumho Tyres.
 The series commenced at Sydney Motorsport Park on 4 March, and concluded on 21 August at Sandown Raceway.
-Due to the COVID-19 induced cancellation of the 2021 series, there was no defending series champion.
+While there was no official defending series champion as a result of curtailment of the 2021 season caused by pandemic restrictions, Kody Garland was the unofficial defending champion, as he led the series at the time of curtailment.champion.

 The series was won by Joshua Anderson.